Aider-AI/aider/docs/benchmarks-speed-1106.md

 to quantitatively evaluate
 performance.

-This is the latest in a series of benchmarking reports about the code editing capabilities of OpenAI's GPT models.
+This is the latest in a series of reports that use the aider benchmarking suite to assess and compare the code editing capabilities of OpenAI's GPT models.
 You can review previous reports to get more background on aider's benchmark suite: